elva329/COMP5321-Project--Enterprise-Web-and-Internet-Computing-for-Managers/README.md

 # The application covers following functionalities.

-a) Import the the steps data that extracted from WeChat(through iHealth application in iPhone).
+1. Import the the steps data that extracted from WeChat(through iHealth application in iPhone).
-b) Analyze the data and provide recommendations for the people that have similar exercise habits.
+2. Analyze the data and provide recommendations for the people that have similar exercise habits.

 # Steps to execute the program